besure94/TravelApi.Solution/README.md

 #### Additional Requirements for DELETE Request

-Just like PUT requests, DELETE requests can only be made if the review was written by the person who wrote it.
-In other words, the author's name in the query must match the `author` property in the review.
-The `reviewId` property must match as well.

-For example, making a DELETE request such as `http://localhost:7245/api/reviews/{id}?author=Christopher` will successfully delete a review, as long as the id and author name match the values for the review's id and author properties.
+When making a DELETE request such as `http://localhost:7245/api/reviews/{id}` will successfully delete a review, as long as the `id` matches the `reviewId` of the review you want to delete.

 ## Known Bugs